Willard Young: Young University

 In 1876, LDS Church President Brigham Young executed a deed of land for the establishment of an academy (initially to be known as 'Brigham Young Academy') in Salt Lake City (as he also did for Provo [1875] and Logan [1877]); Willard Young was one of the seven trustees named to oversee its subsequent development.
 However, later problems with the board of trustees designated for this academy, as well as growing friction between the Church and the federal government, delayed its establishment.

 No results of consequence had been obtained by August 1883, when Willard Young returned to Salt Lake City after his teaching appointments at West Point.
 He immediately began talking to the other trustees, and sought to obtain financial backing from the LDS Church.
 However, he received orders in October of 1883 to report to Portland, Oregon, and the matter was again dropped.

 During his absence, the LDS Church backed the establishment of the 'Salt Lake Stake Academy', which was created in 1886.
-This push, instituted by President Wilford Woodruff, was an effort to increase educational opportunities in the area: in 1888, the church established and put into operaton eighteen academies, operated through the church's "stakes" or ecclesiastical groups.
+This push, instituted by President Wilford Woodruff, was an effort to increase educational opportunities in the area: in 1888, the church established and put into operation 18 academies, operated through the church's "stakes" or ecclesiastical groups.
 As part of this push, in June 1888 the General Church Board of Education examined the deed of trust for the Brigham Young Academy at Salt Lake City.
 Following the meeting, Wilford Woodruff wrote a letter to Willard Young asking his aid in using the deeded property for the Salt Lake Stake Academy.
 No response from Young is recorded, and the Young Academy's deed remained unchanged.
 By 1 May 1890 it appears that Woodruff had decided against creating a church-based educational institution in Salt Lake City, because he and his counselors wrote to Young, asking him to resign his military commission and assume the presidency of a new, independent university, to be named Young Academy.
-This organization was renamed 'University of the Church of Jesus Christ of Latter-day Saints' in 1992, and was locally referred to as 'the Church University'.
+This organization was renamed 'University of the Church of Jesus Christ of Latter-day Saints' in 1892, and was locally referred to as 'the Church University'.
 It apparently was intended to become 'the' Mormon institution of higher learning, and a high class university, second to none in the west.

 Young was in Salt Lake City by 30 November 1890.
 He vigorously promoted, arranged, planned, persuaded, and by September 1893 the institution began presenting lectures at 233 West 200 North.
 However, the effort lasted only through that school year; in spring 1894 its final classes were presented.